-Our aim is to provide a PE curriculum that ensures all pupils reach their full potential and achieve the aims of the National Curriculum through a broad, balanced and progressive approach.
-The fundamental skills taught in EYFS and KS1, are applied and developed further in KS2, where pupils learn how to apply them in different ways and to link them to make actions and sequences of movement.
+At Dartford Primary Academy, our aim is to provide a PE curriculum that, regardless of need or background, acquires the knowledge and skills to reach their full potential and achieve the aims of the EYFS Development Matters and National Curriculum through a broad, balanced and progressive approach.
+The fundamental skills taught in EYFS and KS1 are progressively planned and sequenced so that in KS2 pupils learn how to apply them in different ways and to link them to make actions and sequences of movement.
+Our curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before and towards clearly defined end points.
+It reflects the local context of our academy to ensure gaps in the children’s knowledge and skills are provided for.
 We teach inclusive sports, including goalball and sitting volleyball that are played in the Paralympics, to allow all pupils of different needs and abilities the opportunity to succeed.

 The majority of PE is taught through the Real PE scheme and is done so discreetly.
-However, some dance links can be made to our inquiries and some sections of PE can be linked with the science curriculum.
-Pupils acquire new knowledge and skills that are practiced in a range of different activities.
+However, some dance links can be made to our inquiries and some sections of PE can be linked with the science curriculum; this gives pupils an opportunity to embed their knowledge in their long-term memory.
+Pupils acquire new knowledge and skills that are practised in a range of different activities.
 Pupils work towards a high level of fitness and can understand the health benefits of this.
 This promotes their well-being and long term health.
 We encourage pupils to take leadership roles and use imagination and creativity in the techniques that they use.